-Qualified students may be admitted to the Departmental Honors Program during their second or third year.
-The program involves work beyond the minimum course requirement for the B.S. degree with emphasis on independent studies.
+If you are a qualified student, you may be admitted to the Departmental Honors Program during your second or third year.
+The program involves work beyond the minimum course requirement for the B.S. degree with an emphasis on independent studies.

-The Honors Program in Chemistry at Wright State University is designed to provide recognition to the intellectually gifted student who pursues a program of advanced study and independent work.
+The Honors Program in chemistry at Wright State University is designed to provide recognition to the intellectually gifted student who pursues a program of advanced study and independent work.
 Original work is encouraged and expected.
-The honors student will be expected to interact closely with faculty and graduate students.
-The student’s scholarly achievements will help to create a dynamic intellectual atmosphere to be shared especially with undergraduate colleagues.
-The Chair of the Undergraduate Studies Committee will provide advice and explain procedures.
+You will be expected to interact closely with faculty and graduate students.
+Your scholarly achievements will help to create a dynamic intellectual atmosphere to be shared especially with undergraduate colleagues.
+The chair of the Undergraduate Studies Committee will provide advice and explain procedures.